 The application site lies within the development limits as identified in the development plan.
 The scale, design and appearance of the development are considered acceptable and will not harm the general character of the area in visual terms.
 The development would mean having to accept some relaxation in the normally required standards of separation between existing and new development.
 The scheme will also result in the loss of a small public amenity area and trees on the land.
-However taking into account the contribution that this scheme will make towards addressing the shortage of affordable housing in the Borough which is a Council priority, the recognition within the Core Strategy that this is an area that is suitable in principle for higher density housing development and also that some compensatory landscaping on adjacent public open space close by is to be provided it is considered to be acceptable in relation to car parking provision, highway safety and crime prevention considerations.
+However taking into account the contribution that this scheme will make towards addressing the shortage of affordable housing in the Borough which is a Council priority, the recognition within the Core Strategy that this is an area that is suitable in principle for higher density housing development and also that some compensatory landscaping on adjacent public open space close by is to be provided it is considered on balance that the development is acceptable in this case.
+The development is considered to be acceptable in relation to car parking provision, highway safety and crime prevention considerations.